With all the fad diets out there these days, it’s tricky for men and women to decipher what their bodies really do and don’t need.

 - Protein – your body needs this.
 You cannot eliminate protein from your diet and expect to feel good.
 Meats, fish beans, eggs, nuts, etc.

 - Healthy fats like organic olive oil, raw almonds and nuts, or avocados are great to have in reasonable quantities.
 These fats fill you up and are beneficial to your health.
-Not only are they great for dieting purposes, but they help combat heart attacks and strokes.
+Not only are they great for dieting purposes, but they help combat heart disease and strokes.
 They also contribute to lower cholesterol.

 - Exercise – duh.
 We all need it.
-Whether it’s just walking a mile a day or going to the gym for 30 minutes several times a week, you will feel better and your body will ultimately process your foods more efficiently.
+Whether it’s just walking a mile a day or going to the gym for 30 minutes several times a week, you will feel better and your body will ultimately process your foods more effectively.